imranture/E4-TimeStamper/README.md

 Remember that E4 files are usually very large files, so timestamping process may take a while depending the number of selected files.
 Please be patient.
 It will do the heavy job for you.

 ---
 ### Do you like it?
-Consider buying me a coffee: https://www.buymeacoffee.com/imran
+Support via https://www.buymeacoffee.com/imran
 ---

 ## License